Traveling has always been one of my passions. The world is full of fascinating places and cultures and I hope to see as much of it as I can.

-And if all of this is not enough there is the Comcast Arena with a seating capacity of 6,000 for open-air weekend concerts.
+And if all of this is not enough there is the Xfinity Arena with a seating capacity of 6,000 for open-air weekend concerts.
 Past shows have included Chris Daugherty, Destiny’s Child, Willey Nelson, Brad Paisley, Jessica Simpson, Darius Rucker, Blake Shelton, and American Idols Jordan Sparks.

 Up until a few years ago the concerts were free but with such big names coming to town and the demand far exceeding the capacity of the venue they now sell tickets to these marquee events.
 Get your tickets early!

 If you love horses then you are in for a treat as The Big E hosts three horse shows.
 Whether it’s Hunter/Jumpers, Saddle Horses, or the big, beautiful draft horses, there is a show for you.
 The draft horses will amaze you with their brute strength as they drive their wagons across the coliseum.
 And don’t forget to pay a visit to my personal favorites, the Clydesdales.

 What kind of fair would it be if they didn't have the Midway for kids of all ages?
 If rides and games are your thing then head to The Big E’s North American Midway to be spun, flipped, and twirled around on your favorite rides.
 With rides for kids of all ages as well as adults there is something here to satisfy every thrill seeking adventurous soul.

 If you’re in a shopping mood then there is plenty for you at The Big E as hundreds of vendors line the streets and walkways of the fair grounds.

 Many local businesses from throughout New England will setup shop here to sell their goods.
 You can find a wide variety of items ranging from clothing to household goods to state-specific items.